MHCommunity/mousehunt-improved/README.md

   - Updates the progress log to be more condensed.
   - Rewrites the journal to use simpler entries and clearer information.
   - Modifies the mouse image to open the mouse view, rather than just an image.

+- Better King's Reward
+  - Updates the style of the King's Reward image to match the background.
+  - Makes the input box for the King's Reward larger.
+  - Automatically closes the succes message.

+- Better Maps
+  - Adds a variety of features to maps.
+  - TODO: document all the features here.

 - Better Marketplace
-  - Allows you to open the search without typing anything
+  - Allows you to open the search without typing anything to see all items.
-  - Removes useless items from the search
+  - Removes useless items (old event items, baskets with no sales activity, etc) from the search unless the 'Search all items' checkbox is checked.
   - Auto-close the "I claimed ..." popup when claiming or closing a listing.
+  - When on the buy or sell screen, clicking on 'Buying' or 'Selling' will toggle to the other.

-- Better Mouse View
+- Better Mice
-  - Updates the mouse view popup to look nicer.
+  - Adds links to [MHCT](https://mhct-win), [MHWiki](https://mhwiki.hitgrab.com/wiki/index.php), and [mhdb](https://dbgames.info/mousehunt) to the mouse view popup.
-  - Adds MHCT attraction rates inline.
+  - Adds attraction rates from MHCT directly to the mouse view popup.
-  - Adds buttons to MHCT, MHWiki, and mhdb.
+  - Adds sorting by name, catches, misses, and weight to the lists on the mice page.
   - Adds a favorite button to the mouse view to toggle the mouse as a favorite.
+  - Adds King's Crowns as a tab on the mice page.
-  - Adds a link to your King's Crowns to the Mice menu.
+  - Adds Groups, Regions, Your Stats, and King's Crowns to the mice menu dropdown.

 - Better Quests
-  - If you don't have a Library Assignment, you can open the quest popup from anywhere and start one.
+  - Adds the ability to open the Library Assignments popup anywhere by clicking on the quests tab without a current assignment.
+  - Adds the cost, reward, and a link to [MHWiki](https://mhwiki.hitgrab.com/wiki/index.php) for each assignment in the assignment list.
+  - Adds an M400 helper that lets you quickly travel to the next location.
+  - Updates the progress display of tasks to be more concise.
-  - Fixes the smash assignment button to go to the correct page.
+  - Moves the warning text about smashing an assignment to be more clear.

 - Better Send Supplies
+  - Updates the display of items to be more readable.
+  - Adds a search bar to filter items.
+  - Adds buttons to sort by name or quantity.
+  - Adds +1, +5, +10, +100, and All buttons to the quantity input page to easily set the quantity.
-  - Adds a search a filter to the Send Supplies interface.
-Allows favoriting items to show them at the top of the list.
+  - Allows favoriting items to highlight and show them at the top of the list.

 - Better Shops
-  - Updates the Shop layout and UI.
+  - Updates the Shop layout and UI to be more modern and readable.
-  - Makes items stats more readable.
+  - Updates the items stats more readable.
   - Minimizes owned items that have an inventory limit of 1.
   - Hides items that use legacy costs in the King's Cart.

 - Better Tournaments
+  - Adds a dropdown to the Score display to quickly see a listing of the team rankings directly.
+  - Adds a dropdown to the Points display to quickly see a listing of all the mice and their points directly.
+  - Updates the tournament page UI.

+- Better Travel
-  - Updates the Tournaments UI to show information on hover and a variety of small interface tweaks.
+  - Automatically zooms the map out slightly to show more of the map.
+  - Adds a 'Simple Travel' tab that shows a listing of all locations without the map to make it easier to travel and can be set as the default tab.
+  - Adds an optional alpabetical list of locations to the 'Simple Travel' tab.
+  - Adds a list of other locations in the same region to the Travel dropdown menu to quickly travel to them.
+  - When traveling to Valour Rift, Floating Islands, Queso Canyon, or Folklore Forest, shows a small reminder message to warn or remind about active Champion's Fire, Wild Tonic, Bottled Wind, and Condensed Creatity.

+### Feature Modules

 - Copy ID Button
   - Hover over your profile picture in the HUD for a quick 'Copy ID to clipboard' button.

-- Fancy King's Reward
-  - After solving the King's Reward, the 'continue' button will automatically be clicked for you.
+- Custom Shield
+  - Change your shield in the HUD to a variety of different options
+  TODO:
+  TODO: everything from here on down
+  TODO:

+- Gift Buttons
+  - Quickly accept and return all your gifts as well as picking random friends to send to

+- Hover Profiles
+  - Hover over a friend's name in your journal, inbox, or elsewhere and get a mini-profile popup with all their stats, interaction buttons, and everything you'd expect.

+- Image Upscaling
+  - Uses high-res images with transparent backagrounds across the entire MH interface.

+- Inline Wiki
+  - Clicking 'Wiki' in the menu will load it right in the page, rather than opening a new tab.

+- Keyboard Shortcuts
+  - Press '?' to see a list of keyboard shortcuts

 - Location Dashboard
   - See location HUD information in a dashboard available in the top dropdown menu.
   - Currently supports: